olvaffe/olv-notes/graphics/specs/vulkan.md

 ## Chapter 8.
 Render Pass

+- `vkCmdBeginRendering` and `vkCmdEndRendering` are the modern way to begin/end a render pass
+  - no subpass though
+  - legacy way
+    - only the primary cmdbuf can have `vkCmdBeginRenderPass`, `vkCmdNextSubpass`, and `vkCmdEndRenderPass`
+    - a render pass cannot span multiple primary cmdbufs
+    - but a render pass can span multiple secondary cmdbufs
+      - a secondary cmdbuf is entirely within or outside a render pass depending on whether `VK_COMMAND_BUFFER_USAGE_RENDER_PASS_CONTINUE_BIT` is set
+  - dynamic rendering can replace the legacy way directly, as long as there is no subpass
+    - `vkCmdBeginRendering` replaces `vkCmdBeginRenderPass`
+    - `vkCmdEndRendering` replaces `vkCmdEndRenderPass`
+  - but dynamic rendering also has new tricks
+    - `vkCmdBeginRendering` and `vkCmdEndRendering` can appear in secondary cmdbufs as well
+    - suspend/resume is the modern way for multi-thread recording
+    - an (active) render pass still cannot span multiple primary cmdbufs, but a suspended render pass can span multiple primary or secondary cmdbufs
+      - `VkSubmitInfo2` has VUIDs to prevent a render pass to span multiple submits
 - 8.1.
 Render Pass Objects
   - `VkRenderPass` describes a rendering pass abstractly; no image but only their formats, etc.